 Section 1.
 Standing committees of the Association shall be as follows: the Nominating Committee, the By-Laws and Resolutions Committee, the Membership Committee, the Conference Planning Committee, the Certification Committee, the Budget and Finance Committee, and the Past Presidents Committee.
 The President shall appoint these committees and the chairperson to serve at the President's pleasure with the exception of the Conference Planning Committee and the Past Presidents Committee.

 Section 2.
 The Nominating Committee shall consist of a chairperson and one member from the Northeast, Central, or Southeast Region, and one member from the Southwest, Mountain, or Western Region.
-No Association member shall receive consecutive appointments as chairperson.
-The Nominating Committee shall nominate a minimum of one candidate for each of the offices to be filled at the next regular election, which shall be held every other year by mail ballot.
+No Association member shall receive consecutive appointments as chairperson and no one shall serve on the Committee at the same time they are on the ballot for election to any position.
+The Nominating Committee shall nominate a minimum of one candidate for each of the offices to be filled at the next regular election, which shall be held every other year by ballot.
 The nomination of candidates will also be open to the membership.
 New officers will be installed at the annual conference and will take office on January 1 of every other year.
 The Nominating Committee's responsibilities shall include the following:

 The Nominating Committee shall then: